EU-spin campaign blows up in Azerbaijan's face

 BTP+Advisers has offices in Belgrade, Kampala, London, Paris, and Washington.

-There is no suggestion that it broke any laws or reporting requirements.
+There is no suggestion that it broke any laws or registration requirements.

 Its CEO, Mark Pursey, also told EUobserver that it didn't mean to deceive anyone.